Federal Student Aid and other Higher Education Act (HEA) Programs

-The Higher Education Act (HEA) provides federal funding for major student aid programs as well as other significant post-secondary education initiatives.
-In exchange, States and local educational agencies (SEAs and LEAs) must meet numerous program rules and requirements.
+The Higher Education Opportunity Act ( HEOA or HEA) provides federal funding for major student aid programs, as well as other significant post-secondary education initiatives.
+In exchange, States educational agencies (SEAs) and institutions of higher education must meet numerous program rules and requirements.

-The law firm of Brustein & Manasevit, PLLC in Washington, D.C. provides opinions and legal advice to help public and private colleges and universities and state educational agencies nationwide comply with the statutes, regulations and programs of the Higher Education Act, including:
+Brustein & Manasevit, PLLC provides legal advice to help public and private colleges and universities and SEAs nationwide comply with the statutes, regulations and programs of the Higher Education Act, including:

-- The Higher Education Opportunity Act, the latest reauthorized version of the HEA, particularly the Title IV student financial aid programs such as the Stafford Loan Program and Pell Grants.
+- The Title IV student financial aid programs such as the Stafford Loan Program and Pell Grants;

-- The Education Department General Administrative Regulations (EDGAR).
+- The Education Department General Administrative Regulations (EDGAR); and

-- Current higher education reform proposals in Congress on the current Administration.
+- Current higher education reform proposals in Congress.

 We represent post-secondary schools in a variety of legal matters such as:

-- Negotiating with regional Case Management Teams to avoid additional adverse actions while an appeal is pending.
+- Negotiations with regional Case Management Teams to avoid additional adverse actions while an appeal is pending.

-- Assisting the development of certification, recertification and reinstatement applications under Title IV of the Higher Education Act.
+- Development of certification, recertification and reinstatement applications under Title IV of the Higher Education Act;

-- Reviews and audits of student financial aid such as subsidized and unsubsidized Stafford Loan Program and Pell Grants, and development of corrective action, internal controls and policies and procedures;
+- Responses to reviews and audits of student financial aid, such as subsidized and unsubsidized Stafford Loan Program and Pell Grants, and development of corrective action, internal controls and policies and procedures;

 - Grants management.

 The most proactive approach to resolving federal education program compliance problems is to avoid their occurrence.
-To this end, the firm provides training seminars and workshops on the Higher Education Act statutes, regulations and programs.
+To this end, the firm providestraining seminars and workshops on the Higher Education Act statutes, regulations and programs.
 In addition, we provide technical assistance in the administrations and management of federal student aid programs and review policies and procedures for compliance.
-Our attorneys also provide legislative services to keep state and local educational agencies informed about changes important to the higher education community.
+Our attorneys also providelegislative services to keep state educational agencies and post-secondary schools informed about important changes to the higher education community.